lucasgrocha/video_player/README.md

 ## About the project
+* This repository is an API of the [Video Player](https://github.com/lucasgrocha/video_player) frontend
 * I used factory bot to generate fake data in rspec tests.
-* To serialize the data to send as api response, I choose the jbuilder.
+* To serialize the data to send as API response, I choose the jbuilder.
-* As i used rails 6, when configuring ngrok you need to make a small change to the development.rb file.

 I wish you like the app and thank you for the opportunity! :D

 Best regards.
  ---

-# Octo events
+# Video Player

 ## Technology